sindyliqian/proxies_uganda/README.md

 Write-up on the motivation, background, data, method and results are in `Uganda_health_proxy.ipynb`.

 We use the data from [Björkman Nyqvist, Walque and Svensson (2017)](https://www.aeaweb.org/articles?id=10.1257/app.20150027), which can be downloaded [here](https://www.openicpsr.org/openicpsr/project/113630/version/V1/view).
-We also include the files in the folder `AEJ_authors_files`.
+We also include these files in the folder `AEJ_authors_files`.

-The Stata do files `1-Uganda_organizing_data_sets.do` and `2-Uganda_merging` were used to reorganize data provided by the authors.
+The Stata do files `1-Uganda_organizing_data_sets.do` and `2-Uganda_merging` were used to reorganize data sets provided by the authors.
 Data sets generated in the process are stored in the folder `Intermediate_output`, and were used to generate the data set used in this exercise, `Uganda_health.csv`.